Updated: Sep 10

 The goal of cycling

 'But wait, did you not already state the goal of cycling above?'

 Well yes, but also, I want to expand on this a bit.
 To me, everything is goal-driven, and what one does depend on the goal.
 I think this is also the reason why there are so many different methods to cycling out there.
 Some aquarists consider cycling a tank not only to involve establishing nitrifiers, but also going beyond that, like adding clean up crew (snails, etc.) or dealing with algae growth.
-However, I really want to focus on the 'nitrogen cycle' side of things, not only as that's the traditional definition, but also because this process in and of itself is important and already 'separate' enough from the other steps that it warrants dedication.
+However, I really want to focus on the 'nitrification' side of the 'nitrogen cycle' side of things, not only as that's the traditional definition, but also because this process in and of itself is important and already 'separate' enough from the other processes that it warrants dedication.
 For more information on all these different definitions of cycling, see here.